iLCSoft/ilcsoftDoc/README.md

     |  bin       |  execute file           |

    - go to xml folder, a default steering file has been created, change this steering file with the processors you want, then run it with
-   Marlin mysteer.xml
+   ` Marlin mysteer.xml`
-   - in the next time, when you change something for this processor and need to recompile it, just run ./bin/action.sh.
+   - in the next time, when you change something for this processor and need to recompile it, just run `./bin/action.sh`.

+   The copy_new_processor.sh script can also be used for copy any other exist processor to a new one by ` ./copy_new_processor.sh  old_processor_directory   new_processor_name`